Canon 760D vs Nikon D5500

 Review summary: Canon 760D vs Nikon D5500

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Canon 760D and the Nikon D5500?
-Below is a summary of the relative strengths of each of the two contestants.
+Which camera is better?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.